 - Themes and plugins are up-to-date

-- Daily and weekly backup schedule in place
+- Daily and weekly backup schedules in place

 Then you need to prepare your client for their website launch, including the following considerations:

 - Are we satisfied that the website is going to help us achieve our SMART goals?